Common Questions About the Drug and Alcohol Detox Process

 Can I just detox myself?

-Detoxification by oneself can be a very dangerous choice.
+Detoxification by oneself can be a dangerous choice.
 For many patients, detoxing should not be an abrupt change and requires gradual tapering off of the substance abused.
-Detoxification can cause intense physical and psychological reactions including unhealthy changes in blood pressure, rapid heartbeat, nausea, vomiting, and fatigue.
+Detoxification can cause intense physical and psychological reactions, including unhealthy changes in blood pressure, rapid heartbeat, nausea, vomiting, and fatigue.
 In severe cases, detoxification can cause hallucinations, fainting, psychosis, and even coma and death.
 If you feel you need to detox from a drug addiction, seeking medical support is your best option to ensure proper, guided recovery from your substance abuse.

-should i go to a detox facilityWhy should I go to a detox facility?
+Why should I go to a detox facility?

-You should go to a detox facility if your substance abuse has placed aspects of your personal life, your professional life, or your health in jeopardy.
-Going to a detox facility means that you recognize that you have a problem that requires intervention.
-A detox facility will properly prepare you for what withdrawal symptoms to expect in addition to offering medical services and interventions to facilitate the process.
+recognize that you have a problem that requires intervention.
+A detox facility will adequately prepare you for withdrawal symptoms, in addition to offering medical services and interventions to facilitate the process.
 Furthermore, detox facilities will establish a network of support in your recovery.
-Physicians, therapists, counseling services, and even other patients who are undergoing the same process will be there alongside you for assistance.
+Physicians, therapists, counseling services, and even other patients undergoing the same process will be there alongside you for assistance.
 Receiving help from a detox facility will also empower you to continue your recovery upon release from your treatments.

 What is outpatient detox?